-Wholesalers for electronics and computers have expensive inventory and clients who depend on your shipments.
+Wholesalers for electronics and computers have expensive inventory and clients who depend on timely shipments.
 Business insurance covers costs when a client sues over a delay, or a fire damages a warehouse.
-It also helps you comply with rental agreements, client contracts, and state laws.
+It also helps you comply with rental agreements, client contracts and state laws.

 Most states require workers' comp for electronics wholesalers and distributors that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-A BOP bundles commercial property insurance and general liability insurance in one policy.
+A BOP bundles commercial property insurance and general liability coverage in one policy.
 It's often the most cost-effective type of business insurance for electronics wholesalers.

 Once a policy’s limit is reached, umbrella insurance boosts coverage on an electronic wholesaler’s general liability, commercial auto, or employer’s liability insurance.

 Commercial auto insurance for electronics wholesalers can pay for liability claims and property damage from an accident.
 It can also cover vehicle theft and vandalism.

 A cyber liability policy helps computer wholesalers recover from data breaches and cyberattacks.
 It's recommended for any small business that stores credit card numbers or other sensitive data.